rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

 # index-based setups

-Even though an ordered sequence of elements can be understood to define an index-based order over the elements in it, the use of an **ordered sequence** to define a setup of sets is not for its index-order to apply to the sets themselves, but to define **index-based ids** for the sets in it.
+Even though an ordered sequence of elements can be understood to define an index-based order over the elements in it, the main aspect of using of an **ordered sequence** to define a setup of sets is at this point not for its index-order to apply to the sets, but to provide **index-based ids** for the sets in it.
 That is, the sets may still hold elements of any kind.

-These ids can then be used to lookup the corresponding node in an ordered sequence of node definitions (i.e. an index-based mapping) that needs to be understood to be provided separately, alongside the ordered sequence of sets.
+These ids can then be used to lookup the corresponding node in an ordered sequence of node definitions (i.e. an index-based mapping) that needs to be provided separately, alongside the ordered sequence of sets.

 When choosing to provide numeric index-based ids via the index-order of an ordered sequence of sets, one would certainly want to first **reduce** the amount of elements in each set as far as possible.
 The following will point out those aspects one should keep in mind.

-Note that, due to the below, an index-based setup is effectively an encoding of a normalized setup.
-Despite that, it is doubtful that such an encoding has substantial benefits over other encodings.
+Note that, as can be seen below, an index-based setup is effectively encoding a normalized setup.
+Despite that, it is doubtful if such an encoding has substantial benefits over other encodings.

 <!-- ======================================================================= -->
 ## no more than one CE per CSS

-In case there is a set `s` that has a CSS such that `(#css(s) > 1)` one can reduce the CSS by removing any additional CE from each set in `rp(s) := A*(s)`.
+In case there is a set `s` that has a CSS with more than one CE, one can reduce the CSS by removing any additional CE from each set in `rp(s) := A*(s)`.

 <!-- ======================================================================= -->
 ## index-based CEs

-Even though it is not a necessity, one should use the index-based id of each set as the CE of such a set.
+Even though not a necessity, one should use the index-based id of each set as the CE of such a set.

-In case set `s` has a non-index CE, one should remove `ce(s)` from each set in `rp(s)` and then add `id(s)` to these sets instead.
+In case set `s` has a non-index CE, one should remove such a CE from each set in `rp(s)` and then add `id(s)` to these sets instead.

 <!-- ======================================================================= -->